Tayavalla F.C.: History

 Tayavalla was a founder member of the Stirlingshire Football Association and played in the first Stirlingshire Cup in 1883–84.
-The club beat Stenhousemuir F.C.
-5–2 in the first round but lost to eventual finalists East Stirlingshire F.C. in the quarter-final.
-Tayavalla's Camelon House ground hosted the final, won by Falkirk F.C. in a replay.
+The club beat the original Stenhousemuir 5–2 in the first round but lost to eventual finalists East Stirlingshire F.C. in the quarter-final.
+Tayavalla's Camelon House ground hosted the final, won by Falkirk in a replay.

 Before the start of the 1884–85 season, the club was affected by a split, which saw a number of members form the new Camelon club.
 Despite this the club won its first round tie in the 1884–85 Scottish Cup 2–1 at Stenhousemuir.
-However, in the second round, the club was utterly outclassed by Yoker F.C., losing 17–0.
-The club was little better off in the Stirlingshire Cup, losing 6–3 at Avondale F.C. of Campsie in the first round; although the club put in a successful protest on the basis the referee had not turned up, it decided to scratch from the competition.
+However, in the second round, the club was utterly outclassed by Yoker, losing 17–0.
+The club was little better off in the Stirlingshire Cup, losing 6–3 at Avondale of Campsie in the first round; although the club put in a successful protest on the basis the referee had not turned up, it decided to scratch from the competition.